 If there is a safe place you can leave your child to play, your life opens up.
-You can get a drink of water, make lunch for your baby, or even go to the bathroom, all without worrying about your child getting into something unsafe or that simply isn’t theirs.
+You can get a drink of water, make lunch for your baby, and go to the bathroom, all without worrying about your baby or toddler getting into something that is unsafe or just not theirs.

-It’s really tempting to say, when babies first start moving, “They can’t open the cupboards in the kitchen yet, so they can just play here while I cook,” but before you know it they will be able to open those cupboards and then it will be more difficult for them to adjust to the changes.
-It’s much easier to start with a safe play space from before a baby begins to use If a child is used to seeing you use gates like it’s no big deal, an adequately sized play space will not feel confining.
+In the early days, it’s really tempting to say, “They can’t open the cupboards in the kitchen yet, so they can just play here while I cook,” but before you know it they will be able to open those cupboards.
+If you make a change too late, it will be more difficult for your child to adjust to the changes.
+It’s much easier to establish a safe play space early on.
+If a child is used to gates and fences, an adequately-sized play space will not feel confining.

 Not at all like a prison, a safe play space is a relief to the child.
 Imagine being in a foreign place where you don’t know any of the cultural rules, and every time you try to do something (like stand up, wear a hat, talk loudly, etc), someone tells you to stop!
-Adult-oriented rooms with dozens of cords and forbidden cupboards can feel like this for children.
-All those limits become exhausting for both of you.
-It’s so comforting to be somewhere where you know all the rules, which for kids means there aren’t any rules.
+Adult-oriented rooms with power cords, bookshelves, and forbidden cupboards can feel like this for children.
+Setting all those limits becomes exhausting for both of you.
+It’s so much more comforting to be somewhere where you know all the rules.
+For toddlers who aren't yet able to control their impulses, that means they need to spend time in a place where there aren’t any rules.
 Your goal in setting up a safe play space is to eliminate things you would want to set a limit about.

 You can use almost any room in your house for your safe play space.
 I recommend against kitchens since it’s hard to cook safely around a crawling child, but it’s great to have the play area in view of the kitchen or other places you spend time.
 Most hungry kids can wait longer if they can watch and confirm that, yes, you are making their food!

-If you have the space, it’s excellent to have the room or part of a room be 100% devoted to the play space, but with some clever thinking you can also use a room with two purposes, like a living room or bedroom.
-In small apartments or houses this is often unavoidable.
-As long as you can be somewhat flexible about what is in the room or how it’s set up you should be fine.
-Natural light is great too, since it helps keeps those super important circadian rhythms on track.
+If you have the space, it’s excellent to have a play space solely for the baby’s independent play, but with some clever thinking you can also use a room with two purposes, like a living room or bedroom.
+In small apartments or houses, this is often unavoidable.
+As long as you can be somewhat flexible about what is in the room or how it’s set up, you should be fine.
+Natural light is great too, since it helps keep those super-important circadian rhythms on track.

 There are lots of articles on what is unsafe for babies, so I won’t repeat all that here.
 Try laying down on the floor, looking around at anything that a baby or toddler could reach.
 Commonly missed are staples or sharp bits of metal on the underside of furniture, so getting down on the floor and feeling around can really help.

 Don’t forget about climbing!
-Look at the room through a toddlers eyes...if you do so properly, you will see that most bookshelves can be used as ladders.
-Opt for low shelves instead of tall ones.
+If you look at the room through a toddler’s eyes, you will see that most bookshelves can be used as ladders.
+Opt for low shelves instead of tall ones, or secure a tall bookshelf to the wall and remove the bottom two shelves.
 What about the couch, what could an enterprising toddler reach from there?
-Accept that you may have to put a few things in storage, but it's only for a few years.
+Can they climb to the windowsill of an openable window?
 Remember, your goal is to make the area so safe that you could go take a shower and not worry about your child getting a serious injury.
+Accept that you may have to put some things in storage, but it's only for a few years.

 The safe play space is where an awake baby or toddler will spend most of their time when they are at home.
-Try to spend time with your child in the play space so they won’t associate it solely with being alone.
+Try to spend time with your child in the play space so they won’t associate it with being left alone.
 Treat the space as a special place for you to go where you can both relax, where your child can play freely.
-The Yes Space is not a punishment or something to feel guilty about.
+Spending time in the safe play space is not a punishment or something to feel guilty about.
 This is a great place for you and your child to be free of the limits that must be a part of every other place they go.